Academic Pathways: An Initiative For Academic Diversity

 Building stronger, more diverse pipeline of future faculty is aim of new postdoctoral program

 The Academic Pathways program is open to all programs of study within the College of Arts & Science, Owen Graduate School of Management, Peabody College of Education and Human Development, School of Divinity, School of Engineering, School of Law, School of Nursing, and School of Medicine.

-Academic Pathways Fellows will receive an annual stipend of $60,000 for two to three years (depending on academic discipline) along with benefits, travel funding, and a research allowance.
+Academic Pathways Fellows will receive an annual stipend of $60,000 for two years along with benefits, travel funding, and a research allowance.